What is Stress?

 There are times when stress becomes overwhelming, and our mechanisms for relieving stress fall short.
 We have all been there, and have experienced that sense of fear and dread.
-In those instances, and even as a preventative, CBD can help in mitigating the life-threatening potential of stress.
+In those instances, and even as a preventative, CBD may help in mitigating the life-threatening potential of stress.

 Cannabidiol (CBD) is a cannabinoid, which is a naturally occurring chemical compound produced by both the hemp and marijuana plant (Cannabis Sativa).
 Similar to the cannabis plant, which produces over 100 different cannabinoids, the human body also produces cannabinoids (or endocannabinoids).
 These endocannabinoids are carried throughout the body by a series of receptors known as the Endocannabinoid System (ECS).
 The ECS is responsible for regulating a variety of physiological and cognitive processes.
 However, homeostasis between the mind and body is always its primary objective.

-Research indicates that at high concentrations, CBD activates the 5-HT1A (hydroxytryptamine) serotonin receptor, which can result in CBD’s calming effect.
+Research indicates that at high concentrations, CBD activates the 5-HT1A (hydroxytryptamine) serotonin receptor, which may result in CBD's calming effect.
 CBD can also enhance or inhibit how a receptor transmits its signal.
-Scientists report CBD interacts with the GABA-A receptor by increasing the receptor’s ability to bind with its agonist, gamma-Aminobutyric acid (GABA).
+Scientists report CBD interacts with the GABA-A receptor by increasing the receptor's ability to bind with its agonist, gamma-Aminobutyric acid (GABA).
 GABA is the primary inhibitory neurotransmitter in the central nervous system.
-Anxiety medication (such as a benzodiazepine) works on GABA receptor transmission.
-CBD also works on GABA, but more naturally, by modifying the shape of GABA-A in a way that magnifies the tranquil effects of GABA.
+Anxiety medication (such as a benzodiazepine) works on GABA receptor transmission, and CBD also works on GABA, but more naturally, by modifying the shape of GABA-A in a way that magnifies the tranquil effects of GABA.

 We speak often on the healing benefits of CBD, specifically as a means of mitigating stress.
 As the goal cannot be to avoid stress altogether (for that is an impossibility), we must instead be patient with ourselves, and take the time to examine how we experience stress.
 Do we feel stress in our breath (quick, shallow breathing)?
 Do we feel stress in our bodies (in our neck, shoulders, heart)?
 When we become aware of the stress, how do we tend to it (deep breathing, exercising, CBD)?